Pak9999/Cryptfolio/README.md

 - **Portfolio Sharing**: Export and import portfolios using shareable codes
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Data Persistence**: Your portfolio data is saved locally
-- **Search Functionality**: Find specific cryptocurrencies quickly with both the name or shorthandle q
+- **Search Functionality**: Find specific cryptocurrencies quickly with both the name or symbol

 ## Built With